 Keep the body surf tuned

-The Billabong Rio Pro has just been called off again today.
-So far only one day of surfing has been completed in the mens event out of a possible nine.
-Swell on the way tomorrow though.
+The Billabong Rio Pro was off again yesterday.
+So far only one day of surfing has been completed in the mens event out of a possible eight.
+And, it’s looking flat again today.

 Disappointing, but a very common scenario for surfers.
 Waiting for waves and chasing swells is as much of the surfers journey as the actual surfing itself.